Battle of Kallo: The action of Kallo

-The Spanish offensive started on 20 July at midnight.
+The Spanish offensive started on 20 June at midnight.
 On the left, Cantelmo deployed his Spanish infantry on the right, the Italians on the left and the Germans and Walloons on the center.
 They advanced along the dike of Hulst and overpowered the Dutch defenders despite their stubborn defense.
 During the fight, Cantelmo gave a fire signal to Maestre de Campo Ribacourt to attack along the dike of Vrasene to distract the Dutch troops, while the cavalry was deployed in the field between the two dikes.
 Two cannons fired upon the Dutch entrenchments from the dike of Hulst.
-The States' troops were driven out five breastworks, but offered a strong resistance at a redoubt in front of the fort Verrebroek.
-There, they repelled several assault and inflicted heavy casualties upon the German and Italian infantry.
+The States' troops were driven out five breastworks but offered a strong resistance at a redoubt in front of the fort Verrebroek.
+There, they repelled several assaults and inflicted heavy casualties upon the German and Italian infantry.
 The Duke of Avigliano was wounded in a knee by the splinters of a grenade, while Cantelmo, who rode to the front to encourage his soldiers, was lightly injured.
 The States' troops counter-attacked and pushed back the Spanish battalions.
 Cantelmo ordered a breastwork to be quickly erected to stop the Dutch infantry, while he directed the fire of his cannons upon the Dutch cavalry, which had to take cover behind the dike of Kallo.
-Additionally, he ordered gabions to be laid over the shallow water next to the dike to install there a second battery to fire upon the Dutch from the flank, as well as to any enemy boat that could approach from there.
+Additionally, he ordered gabions to be laid over the shallow water next to the dike to install there a second battery to fire upon the Dutch from the flank, as well as on any enemy boat that could approach from there.
 Under heavy pressure, the States' infantry withdrew from the dike of Hulst, where Cantelmo immediately deployed a vanguard of 1,000 musketeers.
 By 10 a.m. the Dutch infantry still held the fort and two breastworks in front of it, but had been rebuffed from all the other outer defenses, including a nearby tower.

-On the right wing, the Count of Fuenclara, in presence of the Count of Fontaines, dispatched his Spanish and Walloon infantry, led by sergeant-major Baltasar de Mercader, against the Dutch entrenchments and, by midday on 21 July, had succeeded in expelling the States troops from its outer works.
+On the right wing, the Count of Fuenclara, in the presence of the Count of Fontaines, dispatched his Spanish and Walloon infantry, led by the sargento mayor Baltasar de Mercader, against the Dutch entrenchments and, by midday on 21 June, had succeeded in expelling the States' troops from its outer works.
 Count William's troops still held the fort of Kallo and a hornwork which they had built in front of it.
 On the center, meanwhile, the Marquis of Lede, having sent Maestre de Campo Guasco to make a reconnaissance, dispatched a detachment of musketeers across the marshes to flank the Dutch while he advanced with his German and Italian infantry along the dike of Melsele.
 Together, they dislodged the Dutch infantry which was firing from behind the first breastwork over the dike, located 400 paces from Fuenclara's position.
 However, the second breastwork on the dike could not be taken because of depth of its ditch and the lack of tools to pour earth inside it.
 After twelve hours of combat, the Spanish called off their assaults to bolster the entrenchments that they had taken.